Contact Us 1-800-596-4880

 Adding a connector to an integration project does not make that connector available to other projects in your Anypoint Code Builder workspace.

-Configure the Source For the Flow
+Configure a Source For the Flow

 A trigger (source) starts the flow when specified conditions are met.
 If a connector has its own associated sources, you can use a connector-specific trigger to initiate the flow.
 Each connector trigger has a unique configuration.